Convert RSS to JSON API

 About

-With this API, you can transform raw RSS data into structured JSON.
-In addition, this API ensures minimal loss to the formatting and data during the conversion process.
+With this API, you can transform any raw RSS data into structured JSON files, enabling integration and manipulation of any content.
+In addition, the service is able to ensure minimal to no loss in the formatting and data during the conversion process.
+This enables developers to work with RSS data in a more efficient and standardized manner.

 Input